 This annual Jackson tradition has become a favorite Saturday of the summer for locals and visitors alike.
 It showcases many of Michigan’s best wineries, breweries, cider mills and artists.
 Guests can savor a tasty line-up from food vendors and trucks, enjoy live music throughout the grounds, explore this unique museum, and even meet and buy from talented Michigan artists.
 Be sure to relax for a bit in the historic Hillside Farm Lane courtyard while there, and travel into downtown to stroll among the many magnificent murals.

 What started out as a marketing idea for a landlocked little town, has grown into one of the state’s largest tourist destinations.
 Embracing the Bavarian heritage of its earliest residents with food and décor, has truly put Frankenmuth on the map.
 There may be no better time to visit, than this annual event.
+Don your dirndls and lederhosen, or come as you are, to immerse yourself in German culture.
 Highlights include the raising of the Maypole on Thursday and the Friday Night Street Party with bands, beverages, games and a zip line.
 Saturday’s fun includes the Kindertag Parade and a cornhole tournament.
 On Sunday, the tents close so that everyone can enjoy the big parade.
 Of course, the entire weekend is filled with Bavarian food, beverages, music, and dance.
-Admission is just $10 per person for the entire weekend.
+Admission is just $15 per person for the entire weekend.

 What happens when our state’s incredible wine industry invades the foodie hub of the Motor City?
-You can find out at this inaugural event.
-Pop into Shed 5 at Detroit’s historic Eastern Market for a day filled with premium local wine, local vendors, and music.
+You can find out at this cork popping event.
+Drop into Shed 5 at Detroit’s historic Eastern Market for a day filled with premium local wine, vendors, and music.
 It’s the perfect opportunity to sample some of the best wine Michigan has to offer.
 From Leelanau Peninsula to the River Raisin Wine Trail, there’s something for everyone to enjoy.
-Plus, you get to shop the always cool, Saturday market.
+Plus, you get to shop the always cool, Sunday market.
 This event is free to enter and wine samples can be obtained by purchasing tokens.
-The first 500 guests will recieve a commemorative wine tasting glass.
+The first 400 guests will recieve a commemorative wine tasting glass.

 There’s nothing quite like a sky filled with giant, colorful balloons.
 In Howell, that sight has become a tradition at the end of every June.
 Weather permitting, dozens of pilots will fly into the launch site on Saturday and Sunday mornings between 6-8am.The balloons launch between 6-8pm on Friday, Saturday and Sunday.
-In between flights, there will be carnival rides, an open air market, Ben the Lego Guy, family comedy, and tons of other activities for your whole crew to enjoy.
+In between flights, there will be carnival rides, an open air market, juggling, exotic animals, and tons of other activities for your whole crew to enjoy.

 This is the kind of event that just might make you feel like you’ve gone down south for the day.
 Well over thirty musical acts scatter about town playing a wide range of genres.
 Pack up your lawn chairs or picnic blanket and get ready for some great summer fun.
 Be sure to visit the Farmers Market between 9am-1pm as well.
 For an incredible farm to table dining experience while in the area, visit the aptly-named Farm Restaurant.
 If you want a little exercise and adventure with your excursion, come into town early and kayak to Turnip Rock.